 It’s worth recalling that Dhoni’s fans had rechristened DRS as the Dhoni Review System.
 Not quite.

 Then there is his calm demeanour of which paeans have been sung.
 But as the latest IPL season showed, Dhoni is not immune to losing his cool.
 He was fined for walking on to the field and bullying an umpire during a tense match.
 Dhoni’s momentary lapse of reason set a worrying precedent, especially when you consider the meagre punishment dished out to him.

 But these charges are not intended to demean Dhoni.
 Instead, they humanise him.
 It might seem like an obvious obvious task to undertake, but Dhoni is not a cricketer or former captain to many.
 He’s a demigod whose myth is varnished by those unquestioning, overzealous worshippers at every opportunity – there is a word for them in Hindi but I will not go there (yes, that one).

-So, Dhoni battles the evening of his career with shots that do not quite come off, with spinners who put a leash on him with ease, and with an inability to reproduce the impossible acts of yore.
+So, Dhoni battles with shots that do not quite come off, with spinners who put a leash on him with ease, and with an inability to reproduce the impossible acts of yore.
 This is entirely natural for a player nearing retirement.
 The World Cup will end soon, and no matter how it pans out for India, the team will forge ahead without Dhoni.
 That is entirely natural too.
 Dhoni’s legendary heroics will not be forgotten soon, and probably his occasional follies will stay in memory too.
-But the lack of “intent” on a Sunday evening is far below that list.
+But the lack of “intent” that he has been accused of is far below that list.

 Priyansh is an independent writer in New Delhi, looking for the intersections between sport, politics, and culture.
 His keen interest in sociology comes handy.
 When not working, he is busy preparing himself to work.
 He tweets @Privaricate.